mdkma/biometrics-exam-questions/README.md

 For second picture, $\gamma$ can be 3. 弧线应该是圆右下角的样子

+> (14) Why Median Filter is better than Low-Pass Filter for noise reduction?

 ### 2
 > Fingerprint representations can be broadly categorized into two types: global and local.
 Global feature characteristics includes singular points and basic ridge patterns(six classes).
 Local representation is based on minute details(minutiae) of finger ridges.
 Given the following fingerprint image, please indicate which class it is and account all each global and local feature you can find.
+> (14) What kind of points could be shown as singular points?
+Could you draw three basic fingerprint classes according to singular points?
+> (14) How many different points could be usually indicated as fingerprint minutia?
+Please list each definition.

 **More**: